Sanchez returns as Pumas make four changes

 Saturday's test marks a 50th international in charge for coach Daniel Hourcade, who took over the team four years ago.

-“Many things have changed.
-Over time, we have managed to impose our idea of a much more offensive style, to risk much more," Hourcade told the Argentine rugby union’s website (lospumas.com.ar).
+"Many things have changed.
+Over time, we have managed to impose our idea of a much more offensive style, to risk much more," Hourcade told the Argentine rugby union's website.

-“Some things have improved and others still demand that we have to continue working.
+"Some things have improved and others still demand that we have to continue working.
 We are in the middle of a project aimed at the 2019 World Cup.
-That was always the main objective,” he added.
+That was always the main objective."

-“We aim to maintain the good work done against England and make some changes to our style of play, particularly making the attack more dynamic,” Hourcade added.
+"We aim to maintain the good work done against England and make some changes to our style of play, particularly making the attack more dynamic."